Mesothelioma Cancer Diagnosis and Help for Victims

 For example, since the symptoms of mesothelioma closely mimic the common cold and the flu, patients have often been diagnosed with mesothelioma prematurely or not diagnosed with mesothelioma at all.
 In other instances, pathologists confuse mesothelioma with other similar cancers.

-Don’t hesitate to seek the opinion of another mesothelioma doctor if you have questions or concerns.
+Don’t hesitate to seek the opinion of another mesothelioma doctor if you have questions or concerns about your diagnosis

 Mesothelioma Diagnosis Statistics